Whilst you are staying here at Les Amis there is plenty to do in the local and surrounding areas, here are just a few ideas for days out.

 The ZooParc de Beauval, more commonly called Beauval Zoo or, more simply, Beauval, is a French Zoo located in Saint -Aignan which is about a 35 minute drive from Les Amis.
 If you have children this zoo really is a must but even for adults it is an amazing experience.
 It features more than 3,000 animals on 35 hectares, which is one of the largest animal collections in France and in Europe.
 Created in 1980 by Françoise Delord, it is now run by her son, Rodolphe Delord, and managed by his family.

 Beauval was the first zoo to home some animals in France, which contributed to its reputation and to its development.
 It has been the first zoo in France to present big cats, such as their white tiger and white lion, in the 1990s.
-Still today, many species are rare in France, such as the okapi and the tree kangaroo, or the even more unique koala and the giant panda (who gave birth to a beautiful cub a year ago.)
+Still today, many species are rare in France, such as the okapi and the tree kangaroo, or the even more unique koala and the giant pandas.

 The zoo has some wonderful displays and if you visit you MUST make every effort to see the bird show, it’s amazing.